-T2O.3 This policy and the common criteria of Policy 2F have been fully agreed with the site owner, who has confirmed the site is available and viable, and hence in accordance with the National Planning Policy Framework, this site is considered developable / deliverable.
+T2O.1 This policy and the common criteria of Policy 2F have been fully agreed with the site owner, who has confirmed the site is available and viable, and hence in accordance with the National Planning Policy Framework, this site is considered developable / deliverable.

-T2O.4 Part of the site is within the settlement boundary.
+T2O.2 Part of the site is within the settlement boundary.

-T2O.5 In order to satisfy the Saham Toney Habitats Regulations Assessment, with respect to stone curlews, the required Ecological Assessment of the proposal must include:
+T2O.3 In order to satisfy the Saham Toney Habitats Regulations Assessment, with respect to stone curlews, the required Ecological Assessment of the proposal must include:

-- a) Reference to historical stone curlew species records, if available, pertaining to the grid cell(s) in which a proposal is located; and - a) The results of a site-specific stone curlew survey undertaken over a period from early April to mid-May, undertaken with appropriate sensitivity to species disturbance.
+- a) Reference to historical stone curlew species records, if available, pertaining to the grid cell(s) in which a proposal is located; and - b) The results of a site-specific stone curlew survey undertaken over a period from early April to mid-May, undertaken with appropriate sensitivity to species disturbance.

-T2O.6 Requirements relating to highway access visibility splays arise from the Local Highway Authority's site assessment.
+T2O.4 Requirements relating to highway access visibility splays arise from the Local Highway Authority's site assessment.
 To achieve a satisfactory splay towards the east, site access will need to be close to the western boundary of the site.
 The specific requirement for a scale plan of the proposed site access and visibility splays is included because the Local Highways Authority advised during the pre-submission consultation that it would otherwise object to this site.
-Policy Map 2F.8 gives an indicative site access plan, and the diagram in T2O.10 shows how acceptable splays may be achieved.

-T2O.7 The need to consider potential impact on the setting of St. George's Church was identified by the Site Assessment Report prepared by AECOM, June 2019.
+T2O.5 The need to consider potential impact on the setting of St. George's Church was identified by the Site Assessment Report prepared by AECOM, June 2019.
 Any measures required in this respect will be specified in a future planning application, but the fact that it will be possible to ensure any effects on that setting are suitable is evidenced by fact that the proposed new dwellings will not feature in any public views of the Church.
 The area around the site has a historic nature, so development is also required to respect and preserve the setting of the Old Rectory (a Grade II listed building) and the non-designated heritage asset at 6, Richmond Road (Wisteria Cottage).